ErlingSigurdson/SegMap595/README.md

 ## Compatibility

-The library is primarily intended and documented for use with Arduino framework, but it doesn't include `Arduino.h` and can be readily used in non-Arduino embedded electronics projects.
+The library is primarily intended and documented for use with the Arduino framework, but it doesn't include `Arduino.h` and can be readily used in non-Arduino embedded electronics projects.